sejalv/energy-weather-data-pipeline-sv/README.md

 ## Project Overview

-A pipeline that serves downstream ML services such as energy market forecasting, using German weather data (DWD), and transforms the provided observations and forecasts at postal code granularity.
+A pipeline that serves energy market forecasting and other downstream ML services using German weather data (DWD), and transforms the provided observations and forecasts at postal code granularity.

 ### Key Features
 - **Medallion Architecture**: Bronze (Raw) → Silver (Cleaned) → Gold (ML-Ready)